gawar bhaji recipe with step by step pictures | gavarichi bhaji recipe | cluster beans recipe maharashtrian style

 Homely, simple, and nourishing, that’s how I would describe this simple gawar recipe.
 This is a Maharashtrian style gawar bhaji recipe (गवार भाजी रेसिपी).
 Gawar in English is called cluster beans.
 A well-balanced meal must contain at least one vegetable along with chapathi, dal-rice, and salad.
 Quick and easy vegetable recipes are a life-saver.
 Not to mention, a great way to help kids develop a palate for different kinds of vegetables.

 I love to serve this gawar bhaji with bhakri because that’s how they do it in the villages.
 There is a sense of simplicity.
 The warmth of jowar bhakri laden with ghee tastes exceptional with this gavarichi bhaji.
-Some onion and lemon along with garlic-coconut chutney, and you are all set.
+This gawar bhaji has no onion and no garlic.
+You can serve some onion and lemon along with garlic-coconut chutney, and you are all set.

 preparing the gavarichi bhaji recipe